Chikayo-k/brain-kids/README.md

 [Git commands](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)

 **HTML, CSS, JavScript**
-I used Code Institute study materials and the Math running project in coming up with the idea for my project.
+I used Code Institute study materials and the Math walkthrough project in coming up with the idea for my project.
 I used w3schools to check how to write code as well as the different types of methods that were available in JavaScript.
 When I run into an issue I use the Stack overflow website to troubleshoot and solve the issue.
 [w3schools](https://www.w3schools.com/)
 [stackoverflow](https://stackoverflow.com/)